hmaldonadovilla/community-kitchen/SetupInstructions.md

 1. In Apps Script, go to **Deploy → New deployment** and choose **Web app**.
 2. Set the entry point to `doGet`, grant access to the volunteers’ Google accounts, and deploy.
 3. Share the deployment URL.
-The React experience is served by default; append `?legacy=1` or `?view=legacy` to the URL whenever you need the classic iframe UI for regression testing or phased rollout.
-Removing the flag returns to the React shell.
+The React experience is served by default and is the only supported UI going forward.